 Q. My operator is planning to go down the FRMS path.
 Won't this just mean I have to work longer hours?

 That depends upon a number of issues.
 Firstly, the prime goal of an FRMS is to contain the fatigue risk to within an acceptable level.
 To enable this, strategies are implemented to limit the fatigue risk as a result of a proposed change to a working condition such as new routes, new aircraft or changes to rostering practices.
 CAO 48.1 Instrument 2013 states that operators must have a mechanism in place for the ongoing involvement of pilots in the FRMS.
 This continued involvement is usually managed through a regular meeting of experts and stakeholders (Fatigue Safety Action Group-FSAG).

 Q. I am the managing director for a large airline.
 We want to use an FRMS so we have a clear process for identifying and assessing our fatigue risk.
 My main worry is that pilots may use tiredness as an excuse to not work, thus interrupting the network's schedules.
 How does CASA suggest we deal with this?

 Under the new FRMS requirements, employers must provide regular training for employees.
 This will assist employees to understand their responsibilities and requirements regarding fitness for duty.
 If an employee reports as being too fatigued to accept a duty, then the employer should gather as much information from the employee as possible to determine whether this fatigue was accumulated as a result of prior duty, or because the employee did not achieve a sufficient amount of sleep prior to the duty.
-An investigation, however brief, is important to try to understand the circumstances not to try and tell the employee whether they are fatigued or not.
+An investigation, however brief, is important to try to understand the circumstance-not to try and tell the employee whether they are fatigued or not.
 A learning culture is best adopted under these circumstances.

 Q. Does my FRMS need to specify limitations for duty and flight times?